sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will complete the following exercises:

+- Exercise 0: Configure the lab prerequisites
-- Implement YAML-based pipelines
+- Exercise 1: Author YAML-based Azure DevOps pipelines
-- Implement self-hosted agents
+- Exercise 2: Manage Azure DevOps agent pools

 ## Estimated timing: 45 minutes